United States Army Medical Command

 The U.S. Army Medical Command (MEDCOM) is a direct reporting unit of the U.S. Army that formerly provided command and control of the Army's fixed-facility medical, dental, and veterinary treatment facilities, providing preventive care, medical research and development and training institutions.
 On 1 October 2019, operational and administrative control of all military medical facilities transitioned to the Defense Health Agency.

-MEDCOM is commanded by the Surgeon General of the United States Army, Lt.
-Gen. R. Scott Dingle.
+MEDCOM is commanded by the Surgeon General of the United States Army.
 The Surgeon General is also head of the U.S. Army Medical Department (the AMEDD).

 Peacetime garrison medicine until 2019

 MEDCOM maintained day-to-day health care for soldiers, retired soldiers and the families of both.
 Despite the wide range of responsibilities involved in providing health care in traditional settings, as well as on the battlefield, it was claimed that quality of care compared very favorably with that of civilian health organizations, when measured by civilian standards, according to findings of the DoD's Civilian External Peer Review Program (CEPRP).